hmcts/ccpay-bubble/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

+### Building library modules

+Important - The project's build dependens on library projects located in the projects folder.
+Run `ng build fee-register-search` and `ng build view payment` before compiling the main project.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.